kotlinski/image-sort-master/README.md

 `year/[month|quarter|nothing]/<flavor>/yyyy-mm-dd hh:mm:ss.[png|jpg|mp4]`
 <br>
 The month setting is optional, your different options is month, quarter or none.
 The flavor may be Instagram, Screenshots, Elins wedding or what folder you put your images in.<br>
-A flavor is all subfolders from the root folder, except year/quarter/month.
+A flavor is all sub folders from the root folder, except year/quarter/month.
 <br>Example:<br>
 `Root/2013/Wedding/TheKiss/imgA.png`
  <br>will be sorted as:<br>